 Sure they drool a lot and speak mostly gibberish but when it comes to hitting the trails around Whistler, they never break a sweat.

-While a good baby-backpack will allow you to take the next generation pretty much anywhere, Whistler’s Lost Lake Park offers the perfect short-and-convenient hike for stroller-pushers and anyone who wants to catch some forest, lake and mountain views without venturing too far from town.
+While a good baby backpack will allow you to take the next generation pretty much anywhere, Whistler’s Lost Lake Park also offers the perfect short-and-convenient hike for stroller-pushers, mellow meanderers and anyone who wants to catch some forest, lake and mountain views without venturing too far from town.

-In winter it’s a Nordic ski and snowshoe paradise but in the summer months Lost Lake Park becomes home to the most accessible of all of Whistler’s hiking trails (note: Even though it makes for a magnificent walk, The Insider does not consider the paved Valley Trail as a “hike”).
+In winter it’s a Nordic ski and snowshoe paradise but in the spring, summer and fall months Lost Lake Park becomes home to the most accessible of all of Whistler’s hiking trails.
+Just take a look at the Lost Lake Park trail map for an idea of how extensive this network is.

 The main Lost Lake Loop is a wide gravel path running from the entrance of the park all the way around Lost Lake and back.
-From the Village it’s about a 5 KM round trip and perfect for pushing the stroller through the forest.
+From the Village, it’s about a five-kilometre round trip, which is perfect for a leisurely stroll, pushing a stroller and good for exercise for your four-legged friend.
 Kids of almost any age will enjoy getting out and hitting the beach once you arrive at the lake so plan to take longer than you originally expect.

 Hiking doesn’t have to be an epic overnight slog to some distant alpine peak.
 What’s important is getting out into nature and enjoying the day and the people you are with.
 And if you happen to be in a chair that rolls on wheels and the people you’re with will serve you drinks and snacks after just a few little peeps and coos, all the better.
 Hike on baby.